Lender Credit: What You Need to Know

 How lender credits work

-The example below shows how lender credits might affect both your closing costs and monthly mortgage payments if you were to take out a $250,000 loan with a 20% down payment and an estimated $5,000 in closing costs.
-We’ll start with an interest par rate of 3.25% and assume that for every quarter of a percentage point higher in interest rate, your lender will apply 1% of your loan amount toward closing costs.
+The example below shows how a lender credit might affect both your closing costs and monthly mortgage payments if you were to take out a $470,000 loan with a 20% down payment and an estimated $9,400 in closing costs.
+We’ll assume that for every quarter of a percentage point higher in interest rate, your lender will apply 1% of your loan amount toward closing costs.

-As you can see from the table above, lender credits require the need to weigh short-term financial perks against the long-term costs of a mortgage.
-Here’s the math:
+Lender credits require you to weigh short-term financial perks against the long-term costs of a mortgage.
+Here’s what the example above shows:

 Pros and cons of lender credits